cfwheels/cfwheels/wheels/docs/05 Displaying Views to Users/08 Creating Your Own View Helpers.md

 # Creating Your Own View Helpers

-<p class="intro">Clean up your views by moving common functionality into helper functions.</p>
+*Clean up your views by moving common functionality into helper functions.*

 As you probably know already, Wheels gives you a lot of helper functions that you can use in your view pages.